 Healthy Balanced Diet Positive Sleeping Habits/established bedtime and routines.
-Socialising in person with friends.
+Achieving well in school.
 Using their mobile phone for social media- tik tok, snapchat.
 Joining extra-curricular clubs inside of school.
 Quality time with family members (eg; eating together, homework together, activities together).
 Breaks from screens and time away from their phones.
 Engaging with their local community.
 Engaging in regular exercise.
 Taking on a new challenge (stepping out their comfort zone).
 Completing homework/independent learning.
 Taking individual responsibility to overcome a challenge.
 Establish a work life balance.
 Having hobbies outside of school e.g football, CCF, Guides Meeting up with friends.
-Gaming, on playstation, x-box, computer.
+Gaming, on their playstation, x-box, computer, phone.